openSUSE/news-o-o/_posts/2008-11-27-development-release-opensuse-111-rc-1-now-available.markdown

 ### Future Release Announcements

 Note to openSUSE contributors: If you have any changes or features to call out for future release announcements, please send an email to [Zonker](mailto:zonker@opensuse.org) with any information that should be in that announcement.
 (Preferably at least two days before the scheduled release.
-Zunchst einmal plagiate stellen einen versto gegen [https://bachelorschreibenlassen.com/akademische-arbeit/](https://bachelorschreibenlassen.com/akademische-arbeit/) das urheberrecht dar und werden daher sanktioniert